-Russian military says it fended off Ukrainian drone attack on Moscow
+Russia says it foiled Ukrainian drone attack on Moscow as Kyiv’s counteroffensive grinds on

 Oleksandr Lysenko, mayor of the city of Sumy in northeastern Ukraine, said that three people were killed and 21 others were injured in a Russian drone strike Monday that damaged two apartment buildings.

 Ukrainian President Volodymyr Zelenskyy said the attack also damaged the regional headquarters of the Security Service of Ukraine, the country’s main intelligence agency.
-He urged Western allies to increase supplies of air defense systems to help fend off Russian raids.
+He argued that the country needs more air defense systems to help fend off Russian raids.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine